fredydlemus/recipes-pwa/README.md

 Learn how increment a user experience through building a PWA that you can add to Home Screen and implement a service worker with network strategies through workbox for offline support.

+## Others tools

+* Craco for customize CRA configuration without using 'eject'.
+* Workbox for generate a service worker and their features.

 ## Scripts

 * `npm install` to install dependencies